Financial Aid and Scholarship Appeal Process

 on the Free Application for Federal Student Aid (FAFSA).
 Such exceptions or adjustments,

-known as “Special Circumstances” or “Professional Judgment,” are considered on a case-by-case
+known as special and unusual circumstances, are considered on a case-by-case basis

 are made is at the sole discretion of the Office of Scholarships and Financial Aid

 - Dependency Override: cases of parental abuse, neglect, abandonment, or incarceration

 - Income Loss/Changes: loss of employment; changes to household income (either taxed, untaxed, reoccurring, or one-time/lump sum income); divorce, separation, death of household income-earner, etc.

 - Excessive Medical Expenses: excessive out of pocket medical expenses that exceed 11% of the tax-filer’s adjusted gross income (AGI)

 - Increases in the student’s Cost of Attendance: extraordinary educational expenses incurred by student while attending the University of Utah